-A look at the real estate of the 6 leading Democratic presidential candidates, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s modest $125,000 Indiana house
+7 Democratic presidential candidates are facing off in the South Carolina debate tonight.
+Here’s a look at their real estate portfolios, from Mike Bloomberg’s 11 luxury properties to Pete Buttigieg’s $125,000 Indiana house

 - Mario Tama/Getty Images

-Bloomberg’s main home is a five-story townhouse on Manhattan’s ritzy Upper East Side, which he bought in 1986 for $3.5 million.
+Bloomberg’s main home is a five-story townhouse on Manhattan’s ritzy Upper East Side that he bought in 1986 for $3.5 million.
 At the end of his last term as mayor, the billionaire spent at least $1.7 million renovating the home.
-Zillow estimates its current value at $17.7 million.
+Zillow estimates its value at $17.7 million.

-Bloomberg has been buying up units in the neighboring brownstone for years and tearing down walls to combine the spaces with his primary home, The New York Times reported.
+Bloomberg bought up units in the neighboring brownstone and tore down walls to combine the spaces with his primary home, The New York Times reported in 2009.

-The former New York City mayor also owns a fifth-floor condo at 610 Park Ave, a Trump Organization development, which he bought in 2000 for $3.8 million, Will Bredderman reported for Crain’s.
+The former New York City mayor also owns a fifth-floor condo at 610 Park Ave., a Trump Organization development, that he bought in 2000 for $3.8 million, Will Bredderman reported for Crain’s.

 At one point in 2013, Bloomberg owned a whopping 14 properties worldwide, with homes everywhere from New York to London to Bermuda.

-Bloomberg owns a home in the Hamptons that he bought for $20 million in 2011.
+Bloomberg owns a home in the Hamptons that he bought for about $20 million in 2011.

 - source